strawberry-graphql/strawberry-django/docs/guide/subscriptions.md

 This guide will give you a minimal working example to get you going.
 There are 3 parts to this guide:

-1. Making Django compatible with websockets
+1. Making Django compatible
-2. Changing your habits when testing locally
+2. Setup local testing
-2. Creating your first subscription
+3. Creating your first subscription

 ## Making Django compatible

 It's important to realise that Django doesnt support websockets out of the box.
-So we'll need to make a few changes.
+To resolve this, we can help the platform along a little.

 Edit your `MyProject.asgi.py` file and replace it with the following content.